dbarella/steganographic-image-processing/README.md

- I did compare an image written to disk with these scripts against an image written to disk by Apple's `Preview` program, and there is still a difference, which I attribute mostly color masks and the fact that Apple likely has ~10 full time programmers working on `Preview` whereas I am merely one lone woof, and I just started this thing a couple hours ago.
+ I did compare an image written to disk with these scripts against an image written to disk by Apple's `Preview` program, and there is still a difference, which I attribute mostly to color masks, and the fact that Apple likely has ~10 full time programmers working on `Preview`, whereas I am merely one lone woof, and I just started this thing a couple hours ago.
 So [eh](https://www.youtube.com/watch?v=uOJFhKriSH8).